barebox/barebox/Documentation/boards/sunxi.rst

 .. note::

-   A FIT image might be built and used instead of directly using the `barebox-dt-2nd.img`, this hasn't been tested yet, but using a FIT image sound like a better option.
+   A FIT image might be built and used instead of directly using the `barebox-dt-2nd.img`, this hasn't been tested yet, but using a FIT image sounds like a better option.

 See also the general documentation on :ref:`second_stage`.